znjameswu/epgi/doc/specialization.md

 ```
 The stop point no longer works, because we cannot prove that `ImplBaseBySuper<T>` is not impl-ed for `BaseImpl` for every possible `T`, since `T` could be a user-defined type, even though `ImplBaseBySuper` is a private trait.
 The problem is caused by using generic trait to associate target types with associated types.

-Because we need to convey the self type into the helper trait, given that using generic trait is not possible, we can either use generic trait method or a generic struct.
+Because we need to convey the self type into the helper trait, given that using generic trait is not possible, we can either use generics in individual trait methods or a generic struct.

 Generic trait: doesn't seem possible?

 Generic struct: Looks more and more resembling the Select\* trait pattern

 Works

+> Notes after ditching inheritance emulation:
+>
+> Since inheritance emulation is no longer pursued, we naturally rollback from our generic struct decision, and revert back to generic trait.
+This would make life easier for the trait solver.